canonical/ubuntu-pro-client/docs/references/api.rst

       * **status**: The status of the fix operation considering **all** USNs.
                     This means that if one USN cannot be fixed, this field will reflect that.
-                    Note that related USNs don't interfere with this attribute, meaning that a related USN can fail to be fixed without modyfing the **status** value.
+                    Note that related USNs don't interfere with this attribute, meaning that a related USN can fail to be fixed without modifying the **status** value.

       Each **usn** object contains a reference for both **target_usn** and **related_usns**.